 1 teaspoon vanilla

-In a small bowl or measuring cup, add the vinegar to the almond milk and let sit for a few minutes.
+In a small bowl or measuring cup, add the vinegar to the almond milk and set it aside.
 In a large bowl, whisk the flours, baking powder, and salt together.
-Set aside.
-In a separate bowl, whisk the almond milk mixture into the yogurt; whisk in the egg and oil then add the sugar and mix thoroughly.
+In a separate small bowl or glass measuring cup, beat the egg whites on high with an electric mixer until foamy – you don’t need stiff peaks, just a nice foam with soft peaks.
+In another bowl, beat the egg yolks until creamy, then pour in the canola oil, and beat for another minute.
+Slowly add the granulated sugar, beating until it is all mixed in.
+Add the almond milk and yogurt and blend well.
 Pour the liquid mixture into the flour mixture and mix with an electric mixture for 30 seconds until all the flour is incorporated.
 Scrape down the sides with a rubber spatula, and mix again on high for 3 minutes.
-Stir in the vanilla and lemon juice and let the batter rest for 20 minutes.
+Stir in the vanilla, then add the whipped egg whites into the batter, folding gently until all of the egg whites are mixed in.
+Let the batter rest for 15 minutes.

-Prepare a regular size muffin pan with non-stick spray and pre-heat your oven to 375 degrees F. Gently fold 1 cup of fresh blueberries into the batter, then using an ice cream scoop, fill each muffin cup about 2/3 to 3/4 of the way full. *You may have some batter left over; I usually have enough to fill a 12-cup muffin pan, plus make 4 more muffins.
+Prepare a regular size muffin pan with non-stick spray or line with cupcake papers and pre-heat your oven to 375 degrees F. Gently fold the fresh blueberries into the batter, then using a small ice cream scoop, fill each muffin cup about 2/3 to 3/4 of the way full. *You may have some batter left over; I usually have enough to fill a 12-cup muffin pan, plus make 4 more muffins.
 Make a small well or indentation in the top of each muffin cup of batter, then using a 1 teaspoon measuring spoon, add a spoonful of the blueberry sauce you prepared earlier to the top of each muffin.
-Bake for about 18 minutes at 375 degrees.
+Bake for about 18-22 minutes at 375 degrees.

-*Note: you will have about a cup of the blueberry sauce left over, and this is a GOOD thing.
+*Note: you will have some blueberry sauce left over, and this is a GOOD thing.
 Put it on your oatmeal, spoon it over ice cream, smear it on toast, or just eat it out of the bowl.
 It will keep in an airtight container in your fridge for about a week.

 Let the muffins rest in the pan for about 3 minutes or so, then gently remove with a fork to a cooling rack.
 These are best enjoyed immediately, however if you have leftovers, keep them in an airtight container in the refrigerator.